-Because of the risks of systemic medications, newer, less invasive treatments have been sought.
-With the development of new cosmetic treatment modalities such as lasers and light therapy, new acne treatments have also been developed.
-In general, because these methods are new, they are not as well tested.
-In the early studies, most of the new treatments have proven to be mildly to moderately effective.
+Because of the risks of systemic medications, newer, less invasive treatments are being explored.
+With the development of new cosmetic treatments such as lasers and light therapy, new acne treatments have also been developed.
+Because these methods are new, they are not as well tested.
+In early studies, most of the new treatments have proven to be mildly to moderately effective.
 The side effect profiles are usually minimal.
 The specific treatment modalities are discussed below.
 You and your doctor can discuss the best treatment to suit your individual needs.

 All photos courtesy of S. Zimmet, MD and P. Bitter Jr., MD